Information For Parents

 Auditions / Summer Productions / YMT Company: These are two/three-week residential projects that take place during July/August all across the UK.
 Young people create a brand new show on these projects that is then performed in a professional venue.
 Each year we create at least eight brand new shows, which makes up YMT's Summer Season of New Music Theatre.
 To see advance details of these shows keep an eye on our Shows page here.
 Generally we start posting information about the next year's Shows in November of the previous year and more shows will be added through to January as the creative teams are recruited.
 Check out past Shows here.
 To take part in YMT's Summer Productions, young people are auditioned and those that are successful are invited to join the YMT Company.
 Auditions take place nationwide throughout January and February.
 Selection is based upon which project best suits the abilities of the young person and not on where they live.
 Information about Auditions can be found here.

-- Skills Courses: these offer the same type of experience as the productions (they are residential and involve the creation of new work in an intensive working atmosphere) but young people don't need to audition and they last just one week instead of two or three. more about skills here.
+- Summer Camps: these offer the same type of experience as the productions (they are residential and involve the creation of new work in an intensive working atmosphere) but young people don't need to audition and they last just one week instead of two or three. more about summer camps here.

 Most of our projects are residential, so young people are in our care for the duration of their time with us.
 We have a legal obligation to ensure the safety of all young people aged 11 through to 21.
 For those aged under 16 we are in loco parentis and for those over 16 we still have a duty of care.
 You can visit our Pastoral Protection page for further information on our policies and child protection.